caneryalcin/sendEmail-Python/README.md

 https://support.google.com/mail/?p=BadCredentials

-After you set password and run the code again if you don't take any failure you will recieve an email to your gmail.
+After you set password and run the code again if you don't take any failure you will receive an email to your gmail.

 ----
 ## Run Python script at startup in Ubuntu